Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 ##### Version bare-bones: `docker_hippogang_exvivo_segm:v1.1.0`

 # Some useful things:
-- You don't need any working knowledge of docker or kubernetes!
+- You don't need any working knowledge of docker or kubernetes, but if curious, here is a great [YouTube video](https://youtu.be/3c-iBn73dDE).
 - You just need to provide a `nifti` image in the correct file format ending with `_0000.nii.gz`
 - Use a GPU enabled machine.
 For PICSL and hippogang members, feel free to use any of the lambda machines.
 I tetsed this on lambda-picsl.
 - You do not need to have a docker hub account but might as well just in case.
 You can sign up [here](https://hub.docker.com/).
 It is free!